netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.6-external-libraries-linking.md

 Libraries are linked statically to increase the difficulty level of reverse engineering.

 ## Risk
-If application contains sensitive libraries like security checks (Jailbreak detection), networking, payments, etc.
+If the application contains sensitive libraries like security checks (Jailbreak detection), networking, payments, etc.
-It will be much easier to change their code while they are linked dynamicly.
+It will be much easier to change their code while they are linked dynamically.

 ### Example of dynamically linked library
 Application is using external library to check multiple anti-tampering defenses.